-• You may use a smaller type size (10 or 11 pt) but it must be in black ink, readily legible, and follow the font typeface requirement.
+• A smaller type size (10 or 11 pt) may be used, but it must be in black ink, readily legible, and follow the font typeface requirement.

 Reference style

 Please refer to the Publication Manual of the American Psychological Association (5th ed.) for all citation and reference instructions.
 Cite in the text alphabetically by author and date, for example: (Hay, 1985; Shimamura & Jurica, 1994).
 Reference examples are as follows: